The Practical Guide to Working with a Doula

 We include a free membership to the amazing resource [M]otherboard Birth for all our birth doula clients.
 We love the simplicity of their birth plan template and the collaborative nature of their approach.
 It’s a wonderful resource for learning more about your options for birth too!

-Schedule your infant sleep Q&A session
+If included in your package, schedule your infant sleep Q&A session

 Marlee is our resident sleep counselor.
 This 1-hour session is a chance for you to ask your questions about infant sleep, find out more about babies’ biological sleep needs, and learn some general strategies to help everyone in the family get more rest.